If you know someone looking for film distribution, you’ve come to the right place. We are going to share new rules for selling your movie.

-As a first time feature filmmaker, this was my experience.
-And after receiving countless phone calls from would-be distributors full of empty promises, I started to dislike the predatory nature of traditional film distribution.
-But what could you do?
+This was my experience on my first feature.
+After receiving countless phone calls from would-be distributors full of empty promises, I started to dislike the predatory nature of traditional film distribution.

 Back then, the only alternative to this old film distribution model was self-distribution.
 And if you remember, the term itself was synonymous with loser.

 For this reason alone, many filmmakers signed away their rights for the mere validation of seeing their movie in the video stores.
 And every few months these same filmmakers would receive financial statements in the mail.
 The statement would show movie revenue minus marketing expenses.

 At least my movie got on a shelf in the video store…

 Thankfully, times have changed.
-As a result of internet distribution (and the inevitable demise of DVD retail distribution) you can now reach a global marketplace!
+As a result of internet film distribution (and the inevitable demise of DVD retail distribution) you can now reach a global marketplace!